TAPE ONE SIDE ONE

 But please do it when I’m awake

-I’d like to be around to help with your creating
+I’d like to be around

 And avoid some of the mess you make.
 Things like